gamej4194/VSBB/README.md

-This one sets the amount of backups.
+Define the amounth of backups.

 set BackupNumber=5